buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 # Resources-for-Scholarly-Big-Data

-Pick up scattered pearls and light up the fire for scholarly bigdata
+## Pick up scattered pearls and light up the fire for scholarly bigdata
-                                      ———Tools, Resources, datasets and venues for scholarly big data
+## Tools, Resources, datasets and venues for scholarly big data

 Quick Start for the Mining of Scholarly Big Data